ebosspc/Lilith-Windows-Tutorial/README.md

 ## Connecting to Localhost

 ### Creating a Localhost Server
 - Note: In order for Lilith to work properly throughout your session, it needs to be running.
-A popular way people avoid the running Lilith console get in their way is minimizing it to their task bar after initially launching it.
+A popular way people avoid the running Lilith console getting in their way is minimizing it to their task bar after initially launching it.
 - Now in Minecraft go to `Multiplayer` -> `Add Server` and for the server name type `Lilith Proxy`.
 For the server address enter `localhost`.
 This will create a new server in your server list for you to connect to Hpixel on.
 - To connect to Hypixel with Lilith enabled, just join this new server!
 - For the first time you try and connected to Hypixel, you will most likely see a screen stuck on `Downloading terrain...`.
 This is perfectly normal, you just haven't authenticated with Microsoft yet.
 Do not click disconnect.